 There has been a lot of talk recently about the Google Online Business Art Project.
 There have been many interesting discussions about its impact of the project on the art history world.
 The overall sentiment has been a positive one.

 This is basically because Google and the museums theyíve partnered with have created something unique.
-This type of project is something that has not existed before in the art history world.
+This type of 7 figure cycle project is something that has not existed before in the art history world.
 They enable free access to anyone as long as they have an internet connection and uses a supported business browser.
 A very good example of this could be the 7 figure website at GFK.

 Itís been interesting to note the global impact and reaction to the project.
 It appeared in the mainstream and online media and has become a worldwide trending Twitter topic.